gaffa-tape/gedi/README.md

     model.set('[missingArray/0]', 'item');

-    //will create a new array at model.missingArray
+    // will create a new array at model.missingArray

 ## Binding to changes ##